 - Watch out for traffic.
 Again, the biggest danger on Halloween is not and never has been bad candy, poisoned candy, or candy with weed in it (nobody is going to give that out to your kids for free), but road traffic accidents.
 If you must drive on October 31, assume that kids will be out trick or treating regardless of local rules or the state of the pandemic and drive accordingly.

 - Supervise children under 12.
 Children 12 and older should be able to go out on their own.
-(Don’t let your 12 year old take out your 6 year old either).
+(Don’t let your 12-year-old take out your 6-year-old either).
 Also check local ordinances; some places make it illegal for older children to engage in trick or treating.

 - A Halloween watch party.
 At home, you can get your kids’ favorite scary movies, make some Halloween treats, and turn off the lights.
 For older kids and adults, set up an online watch party.
 Make sure to plan in advance so everyone has the movie(s).
 Watch parties using online chat so people can discuss…or boo the screen…are awesome.

 - Socially distanced craft contests.
 Over Zoom, you can do pumpkin carving, painting, or mask decorating contests.
-For the last, get plain cloth fake masks and have fun with glitter, sequins, dye, etc. (However, bear in mind that masks need to be watched; if you use a lot of sequins you may not be able to use it as a mask, but it could still be fun).
+For the last, get plain cloth fake masks and have fun with glitter, sequins, dye, etc. (However, bear in mind that masks need to be washed; if you use a lot of sequins you may not be able to use it as a mask, but it could still be fun).
 Pumpkin carving should always be done by adults; painting is a good alternative for kids.

 Hit the Road